web-infra-dev/rsbuild/packages/document/docs/en/plugins/dev/index.md

 For easy identification, it is recommended that the plugin's `name` include the conventional `plugin-` prefix, such as `plugin-foo`, `@scope/plugin-bar`, etc.

+### Template Repository

+[rsbuild-plugin-template](https://github.com/rspack-contrib/rsbuild-plugin-template) is a minimal Rsbuild plugin template repository that you can use as a basis for developing your Rsbuild plugin.

 ## Lifetime Hooks

 Rsbuild uses lifetime planning work internally, and plugins can also register hooks to take part in any stage of the workflow and implement their own features.